 Planning for potential long-term care now can also avoid devastating financial problems later.
 In particular, we can help you understand how your recent and upcoming monetary decisions may impact your ability to receive Medicaid benefits or pay for an assisted living facility out of pocket.

-Now Is the Time to Contact Our Experienced Wilmington Elder Law Attorney
+Now Is the Time to Contact Our Experienced Wilmington Elder Law Attorneys

 Have you or a family member recently been diagnosed with Alzheimer’s disease or any other medical condition that leads to dementia?
 We’re ready to help!
-Be sure to sign up for one of our upcoming seminars for more info, or contact us directly for a consultation to get started on your elder law plan.
+Be sure to sign up for one of our upcoming seminars for more info, or contact us today for a consultation to get started on your elder law plan.